 Gathering this information can take weeks or even months for a busy small business.
 And even when you have it all, it still has to be presented in the right way.
 That's where financial management software comes in.

 Learn from big businesses

 Financial data can give you useful insights into the way a business is being run.
-That's why large organisations use financial analysis to help them decide when, where and how to expand.
+That's why large organizations use financial analysis to help them decide when, where and how to expand.

 It's complicated work for big businesses, requiring detailed spreadsheets and powerful software.
 It's time consuming, too.
 But the results can be very useful.

 When you analyze your financial data, you learn much more about the way your business is operating now.
 This can tell you where there's room for growth and improvement, and where you should cut back or redeploy some resources.

 Many big businesses became that way because they made good decisions on how to manage their growth.
 And those decisions were based on the right financial information.
 But how can smaller businesses hope to compete?